Updated July 2018.

 In today's article, we talk you through the benefits and drawbacks of each of the most popular social networks to help you decide which is right for your business.

-Facebook remains the king of social media, having maintained its position as the most popular global social network for over half a decade – that’s an age in internet years!
+Facebook remains the king of social media, having maintained its position as the most popular global social network for almost a decade - that's an age in internet years!

 Pretty much everyone seems to have a Facebook account - including teenagers, grandparents, and even a few pets!